Trauma & PTSD Therapy for Expats & Digital Nomads

 What Is Trauma / PTSD / C-PTSD?

 Trauma happens when your nervous system experiences something overwhelming.
-Sometimes it's one shocking event — sometimes it's repeated stress or neglect over time.
+Traumatic events can be one shocking event or repeated stress or neglect over time.

-PTSD typically involves flashbacks, nightmares, hyper-vigilance, and avoidance.
+PTSD typically involves flashbacks, nightmares, hyper-vigilance, and avoidance, and;

 Complex PTSD (C-PTSD) includes additional traits like difficulty regulating emotions, negative self-concept (shame, guilt), and relational struggles.